 Like a pilot's checklist, the seven steps on the survival sense list are meant to be followed in the sequence presented.
 They are meant to minimize the already anxious environment of a survivor situation and provide a routine to follow to offer everyone the best chances at being a survivor.

-The Seven Steps to Being a Survivor; (the rationale behind each and a few tips for each step):
+The rationale behind each and a few tips for each step:

 Anything that protects you from the elements and helps your body regulate those warming/cooling mechanisms is a shelter.
 It could be as simple as an outer shell of clothing or as elaborate as a small cave out or rough timbered lean-to.

 The most important thing to remember about signals is that you want to create contrast, a visual (and sometimes audible) disturbance.
 It is very difficult to see signals from the air.
 To be effective, a ground sign must be at least three feet wide and 15 feet long.
 Three fires in a triangle (bright flame by night, dense smoke by day) is an international distress signal.
-Any bright piece of fabric works as a signaling device.
-Think of that the next time you are deciding upon which color of raincoat or stuff sack you want to buy.
+Any bright piece of fabric works as a signalling device.
+Think of that the next time you are deciding upon which color of raincoat or dry bag you want to buy.

 Water sources can be free-standing or flowing as found in lakes and streams or by collecting rainwater, either as it falls or by retrieving it from natural depressions.
 Water can even be collected by wiping the dew off of plant leaves, grasses, even that which forms on your gear - and then ringing that saturated cloth into a container and repeating the process.
 I collected over 250 ml (a cup) of morning dew in less than five minutes using just a bandana in a small patch of grass.

 Most water will need to be purified before drinking.
+Keep a water filter, such as a Life Straw, in your emergency kit at all times.
 It is also important to drink lots of water - drink it if you have it (don't ration) and then go out and find more!
 It will pay off to learn basic water collecting skills and then practice them before you need to rely on those skills in a survival situation.